ratwolfzero/hopalong_python/README.md

 1. The spatial extent of the attractor trajectory (first pass).

-2. Direct mapping of the sequentially generated trajectory points in continuous space to a discrete pixel grid, while tracking the number of pixel hits to generate the density map (second pass).
+2. Direct mapping of the sequentially generated trajectory points in continuous space to a discrete pixel grid, while tracking the number of pixel hits to generate the density heatmap (second pass).
 For details, see [Pixel-Based Density Approximation](#pixel-based-density-approximation)

 Just-in-time (JIT) compilation is applied and supported by a low-complexity code structure.